MicrosoftDocs/architecture-center/docs/reference-architectures/identity/adfs.md

 ---
 # Active Directory Federation Services (AD FS)

-This article describes how to implement a secure hybrid network that extends your on-premises network to Azure and uses [Active Directory Federation Services (AD FS)][active-directory-federation-services] to perform federated authentication and authorization for components running in Azure.
-This architecture extends the implementation described in [Extending Active Directory to Azure][extending-ad-to-azure]. [**Deploy this solution**.](#deploy-the-solution)
+This reference architecture implements a secure hybrid network that extends your on-premises network to Azure and uses [Active Directory Federation Services (AD FS)][active-directory-federation-services] to perform federated authentication and authorization for components running in Azure. [**Deploy this solution**.](#deploy-the-solution)

-AD FS can be hosted on-premises, but if your application is a hybrid in which some parts are implemented in Azure, it may be more efficient to replicate AD FS in the cloud.

 [![0]][0]

 *Download a [Visio file][visio-download] of this architecture.*

+AD FS can be hosted on-premises, but if your application is a hybrid in which some parts are implemented in Azure, it may be more efficient to replicate AD FS in the cloud.

 Typical uses for this architecture include: